HDhananjaya/pro.ecommerce.react/README.md

-# Shopper - Modern E-Commerce Web Application
+# Modern E-Commerce Web Application

 ## Overview
-**Shopper** is a sleek and responsive e-commerce platform built with React.
+sleek and responsive e-commerce platform built with React.
 The application is designed to provide a user-friendly interface with smooth navigation and an aesthetically pleasing shopping experience.
 It features dynamic product listings, detailed product pages, a user account system, and an intuitive shopping cart.

 ## Features
 - **Responsive Design**: Ensures optimal user experience across different devices.